East Lancs EL2000: History

 The EL2000 made its first appearance on rebodied Leyland Tigers at the end of 1989.
 It was superseded as a step-entrance body by the Flyte, starting in 1996 and stopped production in 2001.

+Atlantean Sprint

 East Lancs first rebodied an accident-damaged Leyland Atlantean with an EL2000 body for Sheffield Omnibus in 1992, with the conversion aimed at increasing its service life.
 The Atlantean was stripped of its double-deck body and had its chassis lengthened to 36 ft, receiving a new 10-leaf front and rear suspension, a new five-speed transmission and an AN68 Atlantean coach engine as well as its 47-seat single-deck body.
 Further rebodies and refurbishments were marketed as the 'Atlantean Sprint', with Southampton Citybus making orders for ten of its Atlanteans to be rebodied; only five of these rebodies were completed for Southampton.